-Once you have extracted Yeti to the location of your choosing there are a few quick steps that need to be followed to make sure Yeti can be used properly within Maya.
+Once you have extracted Yeti to a sensible location there are a few quick steps that need to be followed to make sure Yeti can be used properly within Maya.

 First you will need to edit the pgYetiMaya.mod file that can be found in the root directory of the Yeti distribution and replace path_to_yeti_root with the full path to the Yeti root directory ( which is most likely the directory the file is in ).

-Then you will need to set the environment variable MAYA_MODULE_PATH to point to the directory when the previously edited .mod file resides, if you are unsure how to set environment variables please refer to this article for reference.
+Then you will need to set the environment variable MAYA_MODULE_PATH to point to the directory when the previously edited .mod file resides.

 Please note, if you are installing on Windows you will also need to add the Yeti bin directory to your global PATH environment variable.